Bobby Watson (actor): As Hitler

 Watson bore a resemblance to Adolf Hitler, which he played for laughs in a pair of wartime Hal Roach burlesques, The Devil with Hitler (1942) and Nazty Nuisance (1943).
 This typecast him as the dictator for a time; Watson would appear as Hitler in nine films altogether.
 He starred in one feature film, Paramount's The Hitler Gang (1944), a serious dramatization of Nazi politics, with the actor billed as Robert Watson.
 Watson also impersonated Hitler in Hitler – Dead or Alive (1942), The Miracle of Morgan's Creek (1944), A Foreign Affair (1948), The Story of Mankind (1957), On the Double (1961), and Four Horsemen of the Apocalypse (1962).

+Death

 Watson died in Los Angeles in 1965 at age 76.
 He is buried in the Oak Ridge Cemetery in Springfield, Illinois.